OpenDataLiteracy/WSL-AMF/notes/0-collection-dev-notes.md

 *Longer Term*

 7. Identify current usage for oldest datasets (pre-2015)- Do the datasets still feed to active websites, etc?
+This probably involves contacting the dataset owners
 8. Consolidate distinct year datasets on the same topic
 9. Standardize department names and choose either 'data_provided_by' or 'Originator'
 10. Improve Titles and Descriptions